ITensor/website/docs/cppv3/classes/indexset.md

   `unionInds(IndexSet is, Index i) -> IndexSet`

-   Return the set union of IndexSets.
+   Return the set union of IndexSets, respecting the current order.

 * `uniqueInds(IndexSet is1, IndexSet is2) -> IndexSet`